ansible-collections/ibm_zos_cics/docs/source/modules.rst

 region data sets, and the location of the CICS installation only has to be declared once for all the modules.

-To override the data set location, the data set name, or both for a specific task, you can provide an additional parameter to the ``region_data_sets`` group as shown in the example for a global catalog data set below.
+To override the data set location or name for a specific task, you can provide an additional parameter to the ``region_data_sets`` group as shown in the example for a global catalog data set below.